joelparkerhenderson/demo-rust-axum/README.md

 };
 ```

-Add a route using path parameter syntax, such as ":id", in order to tell Axum to
+Add a route using path parameter syntax, such as ":id", in order to tell axum to
 extract a path parameter and deserialize it into a variable named `id`:

 ```rust